 Karl Lockett is a Sports Podiatrist and leading specialist for heel pain.
 Karl’s treatments go beyond standard orthotics, and he is one of the few specialists to offer shock wave therapy to stimulate healing, as well as dry needling, taping, and immobilisation boots.

 At least half a million Australians experience foot pain of varying degrees of severity at one time or another in their lives.
-Often, it is brought on by a “too hard too soon” approach to exercise, such as with running.
+According to Karl, it is often brought on by a “too hard too soon” approach to exercise, such as running.

 “To avoid injury when preparing for a fun run or marathon, education is the best form of prevention.
 A trip to your podiatrist prior to training can identify what your individual situation is with your feet, through various checks such as cameras and treadmill tests.
 A preventative or intervention program may then include altering or adjusting running style, devising a stretching routine, guidance towards buying the correct running shoes, and perhaps providing orthotics,” says Karl.

 If you’re new to regular running, you should book yourself in for an assessment by a podiatrist prior to starting your training routine.
 Seeking professional advice here means you can have your running style or gait assessed, check that your footwear is the best choice for your needs, and address any pre-existing physiological issues that could pose an issue if left unattended.

 Here are some tips to prevent running injuries: